 Do you remember your first job?
-Mine what working in the cafeteria at a retirement/assisted living community.
+Mine was working in the cafeteria in an assisted living community.
 I can’t even remember how I heard about that job.
-My biggest memories from it are wearing the hairnet and how cold it was in the freezer.
-For many parents, their teenager may be getting ready to search for their first job.
+My biggest memories are wearing the hairnet and how cold it was in the freezer.
+For many parents, their teenagers may be getting ready to search for their first job.
 Applying for a job is a skill that all teenagers need but may not get the necessary guidance in high school.

-- Most kids under the age of 18 will not need a resume for a job.
+- Most kids under the age of 18 will not need a resume when applying for a job.

-- If they do, the resume doesn’t need to be more than half or a full page.
+- If they do, the resume shouldn’t be more than a half or full page in length.

-- Brief Summary About Your Background – for a teen this may be where they were born, go to school, experiences they have gained, etc.
+- Summary about your background – for a teen, this may be place of birth, school attended, experiences they have gained, etc.

-- Volunteer Experience – you want to include the name of the organization, what specifically your child did and when
+- Volunteer experience – include the name of the organization, details of work, dates, etc.

-- Keep the resume simple – you don’t need to include any fancy pictures or graphics.
+- Keep the resume simple – fancy pictures or graphics are not necessary.

 Top Tips for Interviews

 - You only have one shot to make a good impression.